rory-roccio/excel-splitter-electron/README.md

 open dist
 ```
 This will open Finder into the 'dist' folder inside the repository.
 There you should find the Mac application bundle *Electron Splitter 1.0.0.dmg*.
 You can double click this which will open a dialog.
 Drag the icon into the 'Applications' folder.
 You will now be able to find the working Electron Splitter in your Applications folder!

+*Note: Feel free to delete the repository after copying Electron Splitter 1.0.0.dmg to another location.*